JayOnTape/SourceNite/README.md

 # ![](https://github.com/Raytrac0/FortSource/blob/main/logo.png)
-### A Recreation of Fortnite Chapter 1's Locomotion in Unreal Engine 5.4.4
+### A Recreation of OG Fortnite's Locomotion in Unreal Engine 5.4.4

 > [!WARNING]
 Please remember that this project is for personal and educational use and is still being worked on!
 Not all planned features have been added yet.
 Please credit me if you use this for fangames or projects!